 Buying anything used requires some careful considerations.
 In terms of ThinkPads, they’re known for being solid and durable worhorse computers and are often bought in bulk for corporate clients.
 Buying a used or refurbished ThinkPad that was used in a corporate setting, gives you some assurance that it was managed and cared for by an IT department.
 My eBay listing had recent photos (and not generic product shots), the seller’s ratings were high and they explained that they would fix any issue.

 So, before I paid for the item, I already knew what I was getting into.
-The ThinkPad was in great conditions, my only issue was that it didn’t come with a backlit keyboard.
+The ThinkPad was in great condition, looked and felt new, really.
+My only issue was that it didn’t come with a backlit keyboard.
 This was something the seller acknowledged as an error and I received a partial refund.

 I’ve been able to install all my software without any issue and I’m happy to use this notebook for one or two years to come.